-Change the technology culture of school.
-The voice & choice of inclusive education needs an open by default infrastructure for communication and collaboration.
-Technology will not find its place in the classroom until we move away from the remediation of the deficit model and embrace open and accessible collaboration.
+Technology will not find its place in the classroom until we move away from the remediation, surveillance, behaviorism, and deficit ideology of mainstream ed-tech and embrace instead an indie ed-tech based on open and accessible collaboration.

 All of us, professionals as well as laymen, must consciously break the habits we bring to thinking about the computer.
 Computation is in its infancy.
 It is hard to think about computers of the future without projecting onto them the properties and the limitations of those we think we know today.
 And nowhere is this more true than in imagining how computers can enter the world of education.
 It is not true to say that the image of a child’s relationship with a computer I shall develop here goes far beyond what is common in today’s schools.
 My image does not go beyond: It goes in the opposite direction.

 In many schools today, the phrase “computer-aided instruction” means making the computer teach the child.
 One might say the computer is being used to program the child.
 In my vision, the child programs the computer and, in doing so, both acquires a sense of mastery over a piece of the most modern and powerful technology and establishes an intimate contact with some of the deepest ideas from science, from mathematics, and from the art of intellectual model building.

 Source: Mindstorms: Children, Computers, and Powerful Ideas

 ‘Don’t underestimate the power of giving people a common platform and operating language.’